Publication Frequency: The journal is published three times a year: January, May and September.

-Editor-in-Chief/Editor is responsible for the overall quality of the publication.
-Editor always consider the needs of the authors and the readers when attempting to improve the publication.
-Editors should ensure that all research material they publish conforms to internationally accepted ethical guidelines.
+The Editor is responsible for the overall quality of the publication.
+He/she is always expected to take into account the needs of the authors and the readers when attempting to improve the publication.
+Editors should ensure that all research material they publish conforms to the internationally accepted ethical guidelines.

 Only manuscripts that are considered for publication will be sent to blind peer review.
 Editor-in-Chief/Editor will choose appropriate reviewers considering the manuscript’s content.
 During the peer review process, editor or any editorial staff will not reveal to reviewers the identity of the authors.

-Editors will expose information about a submitted manuscript only to the corresponding author, reviewers and other editorial advisers, except in the case of a manuscript that is suspected for double submission.
+Editors will divulge information about a submitted manuscript only to the corresponding author, reviewers and other editorial advisers, except in the case of a manuscript that is suspected for double submission.

-Editor may ignore any material that breaks legal requirements regarding libel, copyright infringement and plagiarism.
+Editor may ignore any material that falls short of legal requirements regarding libel, copyright infringement and plagiarism.

 The editors have to defend the integrity standards of the journal.
 They will notice and decide about any misconduct on behalf of authors or reviewers.
-If editor suspect the authenticity of an article, its publication is delayed until any doubt is clarified.
+If the editor suspects the authenticity of an article, its publication may be delayed until the doubt is clarified.

 Disclosure of interest of Publisher

-The publisher of Media Watch journal is the only person having the rights to sell the journal to the individual, agencies and institutions or authorize an agency for marketing of the journal.
+The publisher of Media Watch journal is the only person having the rights to sell copies of the journal to individuals, agencies and institutions or authorize an agency for marketing of the journal.
 Authors are not permitted to be involved in the financial activities/selling of their published papers or journal.
 All disputes are subjected to the exclusive jurisdiction of competent courts and forums in Puri, Odisha, India.

 All rights are reserved with the publisher of Media Watch journal.
-No part of the published items of the journal reproduced or copied in any form by any means without written permission of the Publisher or Editor.
+No part of the published items of the journal is to be reproduced or copied in any form by any means without written permission of the Publisher or Editor.
 The views expressed by the authors are their own.
-They do not necessarily reflect the views of Media Watch journal or the organization they represent.
+They do not necessarily reflect the views of Media Watch journal or the organization they are associated with.